sinclairzx81/parsebox/readme.md

 ## Combinators

-ParseBox provides a set of combinators that map to notation expressible in (E)BNF (Backus-Naur Form).
-These combinators are named Const, Tuple, Union, Array, and Optional, respectively, to describe the types produced by each combinator.
+ParseBox provides a minimal set of combinators that map to structures expressible in BNF (Backus-Naur Form).
 These combinators serve as building blocks for constructing parsers.

 ### Const